 Painkillers can be useful if they help you to move better and improve your activity levels.
-However, they will not cure your pain!
+However, they will not cure your pain.
 As you start to move better the need for them will generally reduce.
-It may be best to consult with your Doctor on the appropriate medication for you.
-Although numerous painkillers can be purchased at most pharmacies or supermarkets.
+It is best to consult with your doctor on the appropriate medication for you as there are numerous options available.

 What’s the difference between Osteopathy and Physiotherapy?

-Osteopathy: Is a form of manual therapy that utilises manipulation and soft tissue techniques with an aim of restoring homeostasis within the human body .
+Osteopathy is a form of manual therapy that utilises manipulation and soft tissue techniques with the aim of restoring homeostasis within the human body .

 Why should you see a Physio instead of an Osteopath?

-Though there are now many similarities between osteopathy & physiotherapy, the two professions originated from quite different roots, therefore the greatest difference today is found in the ideology and training.
+Though there are now many similarities between osteopathy and physiotherapy, the two professions originated from quite different roots, therefore the greatest difference today is found in the ideology and training.

 If you have any questions and want to know how to help your back or neck pain – then you can contact us here or call 020 7603 0040.